giselaiff/Irongame/README.md

 # Irongame

-In this game, you are an ironhacker who must collect a number of beers and face TA's.
+In this game, you are an ironhacker who must collect a number of beers and avoid TA's.

-The game screen is a road with floating beers and obstacles.
+The game screen is a road with beers and enemies.

-The player is represented by a person that flies along the road and avoid obstacles.
-The player uses the Space key to move up and down.
+The player is represented by a person that runs along the road avoiding "obstacles" and earning "coins".
+The player uses the Space key to jump.

 The game is over when a collition is detected between the player and an obstacle or if the player doesn't collect enough beers.